top of page

 September 2021

-Birth course with Dr. Hayes and Dr. Rixa Freeze on the mechanics of natural vaginal physiological breech birth.
+Birth training course with Dr. Hayes and Dr. Freeze on the mechanics of natural, vaginal, physiological breech birth in singletons and twins.
 Learn more at www.breechwithoutborders.org

 homebirth